projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 * CPUID_12H.0.EAX[1] SGX2: If 1, indicates that Intel SGX supports the
   collection of SGX2 leaf functions.
 If hardware supports it and SGX enabled for the VM, this bit will be set.
-* Other fields of CPUID_12H.0.EAX aligns with the physical CPUID.
+* Other fields of CPUID_12H.0.EAX align with the physical CPUID.

 **Intel SGX Attributes Enumeration**